Blepharoplasty

 Here's a brief overview of what you can expect:

-Initial Consultation.
+Initial Consultation

 Your journey starts with a detailed consultation with one of our consultant ophthalmologists.
 We'll discuss your symptoms and lifestyle needs, and create a personalised treatment plan.
-You'll receive clear pricing and a confirmed surgery date.

-The Procedure.
+The Procedure

-Performed as a day-case, under local anaesthetic.
 For an upper eyelid lift, a fine incision is made in the eyelid's natural crease to remove excess skin and fat.
 For a lower eyelid lift, the incision is made just below the lash line or inside the eyelid to address under-eye bags.
 The incisions are then closed with fine stitches, carefully placed to hide any potential scarring.

 It is normal to have some bruising and swelling for the first one to two weeks.
 Dissolvable stitches are used, so there's no need for them to be removed.
 Our team will provide detailed aftercare instructions on how to gently clean the area and use any prescribed ointment.
 While you can usually return to light daily activities within a few days, it's essential to avoid strenuous exercise and heavy lifting for several weeks to ensure a smooth and optimal healing process.